-(5) The Successive Division Algorithm Assign contrastive features by successively dividing the inventory until every phoneme has been distinguished.
+(5) The Successive Division Algorithm

+Assign contrastive features by successively dividing the inventory until every phoneme has been distinguished.

 It follows from the above that the most important criterion for ordering features into a hierarchy is phonological activity: if only contrastive features can be active, then features should be ordered in such a way that the active features are all contrastive.
-I believe that this the main criterion that Rischel (1966) actually used in determining the feature hierarchy for early and later Scandinavian.
-Thus, his hierarchies are based on the phonological patterning, that is activity, of the language, supplemented by orthographic evidence from the futhark.
+I believe that this is the main criterion that Rischel (1966) actually used in determining the feature hierarchies for early and later Scandinavian.
+Thus, his hierarchies are based on the phonological patterning, that is the activity, exhibited by the language, supplemented by orthographic evidence from the futhark.